It’s that time of year again…

 Now that most banking is done online, it’s questionable whether or not you even need to retain bank statements anymore.
 Generally speaking however, you should retain statements and anything to do with your income taxes.
 This would include tax payments made or tax-deductible expenses.

-The situation becomes more complicated however, if you’re self-employed.
+However, if you’re self-employed, things get a bit more complicated.
 Bank statements can be part of the source documentation that supports the income statements you use as the basis for the preparation of your income tax returns.
 You should keep these for as long as you retain the income tax returns they support.
-Again, think of them as preparation for a future audit.
+As unpleasant as it may be, think of them as preparation for a future audit.

 As long as you have reconciled each month’s statement and are in agreement with the charges and payments made, you can usually discard these after one year.
-The situation is different however if you make substantial use of credit cards in the operation of your business.
+But if you make substantial use of credit cards to run your business, you might want to do otherwise.

 If you have any documents that are related to either the payoff of debt or the settlement of a disputed charge, you should plan on keeping these forever.
 Though it may sound cumbersome, these will be your only defense in the event a creditor comes out insisting you still owe them money even after the debt is paid.